• Skip to primary navigation

 • Extra smooth: Transfer the hot potatoes into a ricer, and process them until smooth.
 This will mash them more perfectly than the stand mixer.

 • Mix Ins: Mix it all in!
-Make loaded mashed potatoes will all the fixings of loaded potatoes or all the flavors of your favorite casserole but make it Broccoli Cheddar Mashed Potatoes instead!
+Make loaded mashed potatoes will all the fixings of loaded potatoes or all the flavors of your favorite vegetable casserole recipe.
+You could even go all the way and make Broccoli Cheddar Mashed Potatoes!

 Professional Chef Tip